-my take: i recently watched the newest movie version of jane eyre … and liked it a lot … so my little brain was ready for gemma.
+my take: I recently watched the newest movie version of Jane Eyre … and liked it a lot … so my little brain was ready for Gemma.

-this is a retelling of jane eyre set in 1950’s Great Britain. gemma (pronounced with a J sound) adds and subtracts from the original plot in very satisfying ways. it doesn’t seem as dark as the Gothic version.
+This is a retelling of Jane Eyre set in 1950’s Great Britain.
+Gemma (pronounced with a J sound) adds and subtracts from the original plot in very satisfying ways.
+It doesn’t seem as dark as the Gothic version.

-even if you haven’t read jane recently (or ever) i think you’ll agree this has a great plot with great characters and a bit of adventure. gemma flees from situation to situation with a host of birds surrounding her. (those who know about birds might find symbolism in the selections).
+Even if you haven’t read Jane recently (or ever) I think you’ll agree this has a great plot with great characters and a bit of adventure.
+Gemma flees from situation to situation with a host of birds surrounding her.
+(Those who know about birds might find symbolism in the selections).

-i read this in a day on a houseboat – a wonderful way to lounge the day away.
+I read this in a day on a houseboat – a wonderful way to lounge the day away.

-my source: other people’s lists (Oprah’s website, Amazon suggestions)
+my source: Other people’s lists (Oprah’s website, Amazon suggestions)

-my verdict: excellent.
+my verdict: Excellent.

 Alas, I was a bit disappointed with this one.
 Which was a shame because I was so excited and it started out so promisingly.
 I was fine with some deviations from the Jane Eyre plot, but I thought Gemma's reason for leaving her Mr. Rochester character at the altar just didn't work… Jane's makes sense, because she CAN'T marry him, but Gemma's was a matter of principle only (that he was a liar), but then she goes on and lies and makes up a whole new life.
 So the rest of the book just dragged for me because I couldn't get over her dumb choice in leaving him!
 I did love the bird motifs though.